Albert-Cifer/prework-study-guide/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 - What was your motivation?
-Be ready for my next step in my life.
+To have a guide to understand coding a little bit better.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
-To have a greater understanding in java script.
+To have a greater understanding in coding.
 - What problem does it solve?
 To know which one is the next study theme.
 - What did you learn?
-The use of more commands.
+The use of some tools to publish a small website guide.

 ## Installation